andreswebs/rust-exercism-copilot/README.md

 ## Thanks

-Thanks to [Particle41](https://Particle41.com) for sponsoring this project.
+Thanks to [Particle41](https://Particle41.com) for sponsoring this project!